-This course is designed for adult learners who would like to either earn a course certificate, Mastery of Leadership Certificate or enroll in college and take a challenge exam to earn credit.
+This course is designed for adult learners and employees who would like to either earn a course certificate, Mastery of Leadership Certificate or enroll in college and take a challenge exam to earn credit.
 This is a Great opportunity for organizations to allow employees who would like to work toward a degree.
 After completing this course, students may take the challenge exam to assess prior learning and earn academic credit.

 What is a Challenge Exam?

 Students admitted to UWG and seeking a degree in Organizational Leadership, are eligible to take the challenge exam and potentially earn academic credit.

 The challenge exam methodology allows students to demonstrate the course learning outcomes through a multiple choice, true/false, and/or short answer exam.
 Think of a challenge exam as a cumulative final exam in a given course.
 All challenge exams are timed events and students are not allowed to use any external materials.
 In addition, the challenge exam must be proctored.

 Upon successful completion of the course students will be able to:

 - Identify the impact of culture on leadership styles